kafkalainen/kafkalainen/README.md

-👋 Hello there sojourner!
-I’m Joonas Nivala.
+👋 Greetings there, sojourner!
+I’m Joonas Valamäki.
 👀 I’m interested in Games development.

 Here are some projects that I have done: